-If you purchase additional transmitters (up to four may be programmed into memory), perform the following procedure:
+If a remote transmitter has been lost and you would like to remove it from the vehicle's memory, or you would like to purchase additional remote transmitters and have them programmed to your vehicle:

-To reprogram the transmitters yourself, place the key in the ignition and turn from OFF to ON four times in rapid succession within
+- Take all your vehicle's transmitters to your dealer for programming, or - Perform the following programming procedure yourself To reprogram the transmitters yourself, place the key in the ignition and turn from 2 (LOCK) to 3 (OFF) and cycle between 3 (OFF) and 4 (ON) four times in rapid succession within 3 seconds.

-3 seconds.
 After doors lock/unlock, press any control on all transmitters (up to four).
-When completed, turn the ignition to OFF.
+When completed, turn the ignition to 3 (OFF).